 Jarris Rubingh gave an update on Antrim County: Because of re-districting, Antrim County has reduced the number of Commissioners from 9 to 5.
 Mr. Rubingh is now Commissioner for District 2; he has been added on a few more committees this year; regarding road update, it is true the Road Commission does not have any “plans” for the next 5 years, but they do allocate to each township funds to fix their roads.
 A credit is listed under the township’s name and when the work is done the credit is applied; the County was severely effected by Covid, people didn’t drive, so no income coming in.

 Kathy Windiate addressed the audience as the public.
 She read a letter regarding her request to have her 2023-24 Salary reconsidered.
-She is asking for $28,875, a 5% increase over last years original salary before declining the raise.
+She is asking for $28,875, a 5% increase over last year’s original salary before declining the raise.

 State of the Township: Mr. Cook addressed the audience.
 He thanked the Board as they continue to support Agenda items presented over the last year; He praised the work of the Planning Commission, with the input of Mr. Steve Langworthy, on the review of the re-write of the Zoning Ordinance, in an effort to bring it up to date; thanks given to Assessor Amy for keeping us updated and in compliance; to Linda Woodward for maintaining our Constant Contact; he thanks the Chairs of the Planning Commission, Andy Graves and Zoning Board of Appeals, Laura Andersen, the EMS director Mike Bertram and Fire Chief Kevin Lane, Assistant Chief Ted Schroeder and all of our Ambulance and Fire teams doing a great job for the Township; he thanks and compliments our Zoning Administrator Sara Kopriva and assistant ZA Jackie Petersen.
 Both are valuable members of the team; in addition, we have two zoning appeal cases going before the circuit court.
 They have done a great job preparing our attorneys for these cases and he feels confident that this team has positioned us to be successful in the upcoming court proceedings.